 In RTV Partner Communities, more families are participating in staple crop, perennial, and vegetable farming.
-By activating fallow fields, planting quality seed inputs, and applying hands-on training and improved farming techniques, they are yielding 62% more per acre and selling crops at 48% higher market prices.
+By activating fallow fields, planting quality seed inputs, and applying hands-on training and improved farming techniques, they are yielding 62% more per unit planted.